imazen/imageflow/README.md

 ](https://travis-ci.org/imazen/imageflow/builds)
 [![Coverity Scan Build Status](https://scan.coverity.com/projects/8403/badge.svg)](https://scan.coverity.com/projects/imazen-imageflow) ![state: technical preview](https://img.shields.io/badge/state-technical%E2%80%93preview-yellow.svg)

-* **imageflow_server** can manipulate images in-flight (e.g.`/bucket/img.jpg?w=200`) for direct use from HTML.
-A single instance can source images from multiple locations.
+* **imageflow_server** can run jobs or manipulate images in-flight (e.g.`/bucket/img.jpg?w=200`) for direct use from HTML.
+Source images can reside in blob storage, on another server, or on the filesystem.
 * **libimageflow** is for direct (in-process) use from *your* programming language.
-It has a simple C-compatible ABI and [bindings](https://github.com/imazen/imageflow/tree/master/bindings).
+It has a simple [C-compatible ABI](https://s3-us-west-1.amazonaws.com/imageflow-nightlies/master/doc/imageflow/index.html) and [bindings](https://github.com/imazen/imageflow/tree/master/bindings).
 * **imageflow_tool** is a command-line tool for experimenting, running batch jobs, or when you want process isolation.
 Up to 17x faster than ImageMagick.

-These offer JSON APIs as well as the traditional `width=300&height=200&mode=crop&format=jpg` command string form.
-Each is available as a self-contained binary for Windows, Mac, and Linux*. *Linux build requires system OpenSSL and glibc.
+These all offer the JSON [`/build` API](https://s3-us-west-1.amazonaws.com/imageflow-nightlies/master/doc/context_json_api.txt) as well as the traditional `width=300&height=200&mode=crop&format=jpg` command string form.
+Each is available as a self-contained binary for Windows and Mac.
+We offer Docker images for Linux (where glibc and OpenSSL are required).

+libimageflow offers interactive job manipulation as well [like `/tell_decoder`, `/get_image_info`, and `/execute`](https://s3-us-west-1.amazonaws.com/imageflow-nightlies/master/doc/job_json_api.txt).
+Unless you are using memory buffers for I/O, it's better to use `/build`.

 [![view releases](https://img.shields.io/badge/-view%20downloads%20and%20releases-green.svg)](https://github.com/imazen/imageflow/releases) or `docker run --rm imazen/imageflow_tool`

 [We thank our backers on Kickstarter](https://www.kickstarter.com/projects/njones/imageflow-respect-the-pixels-a-secure-alt-to-image/posts/1616122) and [the many supporters of ImageResizer](https://imageresizing.net) for making this project a reality.
 Email support@imageflow.io if you need an AGPLv3 exception for commercial use.

 Also, please [send us 'challenging' images and tasks](https://github.com/imazen/imageflow/issues/98).
 We'd also appreciate it if you'd explore the JSON APIs and [review them and other topics where we are requesting feedback](https://github.com/imazen/imageflow/issues?q=is%3Aopen+is%3Aissue+label%3Arequesting-feedback).
-And - we need help with benchmarking on Windows.
+And – we need help with benchmarking on Windows.

+If we enough people beta-test Imageflow and provide feedback, we aim to publish a stable 1.0 release in August 2017 (along with Ruby and Node bindings). **See [flaws and missing features](#flaws) for project status.**

 ## Using imageflow_tool